-Epochs were linearly detrended, z-scored across time and electrodes, and corrected for outliers (i.e., values exceeding 3SD from the mean were thresholded at ± 3 to minimize the deleterious effect of extreme values on SVMbased pattern classification).
+Epochs were linearly detrended, z-scored across time and electrodes, and corrected for outliers (i.e., values exceeding 3SD from the mean were thresholded at ±3 to minimize the deleterious effect of extreme values on SVM-based pattern classification).
 Then, all epochs were normalized to the same range (0-1) and mean (i.e., 0.5).
-To boost the signal-to-noise ratio (SNR) of spatiotemporal patterns (Grootswagers et al., 2017) multiple epochs pertaining to the same condition were averaged into ERP traces.
-Specifically, all epochs corresponding to the same image stimulus across two consecutive blocks, for a maximum of four epochs, were averaged together resulting in 16 separate traces per stimulus.
+In order to boost the signal-to-noise ratio (SNR) of spatiotemporal patterns (Grootswagers, Wardle, & Carlson, 2016) multiple epochs pertaining to the same condition were averaged into ERP traces.
+Specifically, all epochs corresponding to the same image stimulus across two consecutive blocks, for a maximum of 4 epochs, were averaged together resulting in 16 separate traces per stimulus.
 Further, this procedure was also instrumental in handling missing data following trial removal and in balancing the number of observations for pattern classification.
 Specifically, since it is possible that both trials associated with a given stimulus in a given block be removed (e.g., due to artifacts), averaging data across single blocks can lead to different numbers of observations for different stimuli.
-However, averaging data across pairs of consecutive blocks (i.e., one to four trials per stimulus following data removal) ensured that equal numbers of observations can be constructed for each pair of stimuli undergoing pattern classification.
+However, averaging data across pairs of consecutive blocks (i.e., 1-4 trials per stimulus following data removal) ensured that equal numbers of observations can be constructed for each pair of stimuli undergoing pattern classification.

-Next, to increase the robustness of pattern analyses epochs were divided into temporal windows containing five consecutive bins (5 bins \times 1.95 ms \approx 10 ms; Blankertz et al., 2011).
-For each window, data were concatenated into observations, for instance, data across selected occipitotemporal electrodes (see univariate ERP analyses) were concatenated into 60-dimension observations (5 time bins \times 12 electrodes).
+Next, to increase the robustness of pattern analyses epochs were divided into temporal windows containing 5 consecutive bins (5 bins1.95 ms≈10 ms)(Blankertz et al., 2011).
+For each window, data were concatenated into observations - for instance, data across selected occipitotemporal electrodes (see Univariate ERP analyses) were concatenated into 60-dimension observations (5 time bins X 12 electrodes).
 These observations were constructed for the purpose of pattern analyses in time, window by window.
-In addition, we constructed more inclusive observations that contain all time bins between 50 and 650 ms after stimulus presentation (3684-dimension vectors: 307 bins \times 12 electrodes), and, thus, both early and late information relevant for face processing (Ghuman et al., 2014; Vida et al., 2017).
+In addition, we constructed more inclusive observations that contain all time bins between 50 ms and 650 ms after stimulus presentation (3684-dimension vectors: 307 bins x 12 electrodes), and, thus, both early and late information relevant for face processing (Ghuman et al., 2014; Vida et al., 2017).
 These higher-dimensional observations were constructed for the purpose of temporally cumulative analyses able to exploit more extensive information over time.

-Pairwise discrimination of facial identity was conducted with the aid of linear support vector machine (SVM) classification (c = 1; SVMLIB 3.22; Chang and Lin, 2011) and leave-one-out cross-validation (i.e., one out of 16 pairs of observations was systematically left out for testing while the remaining 15 were used for training).
+Pairwise discrimination of facial identity was conducted with the aid of linear Support Vector Machine (SVM) classification (c=1) (SVMLIB 3.22, Chang & Lin, 2011) and leave-one-out cross-validation (i.e., one out of 16 pairs of observations was systematically left out for testing while the remaining 15 were used for training).
 Concretely, 1431 pairs of stimuli were classified across 16 leave-one-out cross-validation iterations and then classification accuracy was obtained for each pair by averaging across these iterations.
-Classification was conducted for all pairs of facial identities in two ways: (1) within expression, the classifier was trained separately on one expression, happy or neutral, and tested on the same expression; and (2) across expression, the classifier was trained on one expression and tested on the other.
+Classification was conducted for all pairs of facial identities in two ways: (a) within expression - the classifier was trained separately on one expression, happy or neutral, and tested on the same expression; and (b) across expression - the classifier was trained on one expression and tested on the other.
 Significance of classification accuracy was assessed via a permutation test, by randomly shuffling identity labels 103 times, and correcting for multiple comparisons across temporal windows using the false discovery rate (FDR).

 The analyses above were conducted for data averaged across all participants (i.e., observations were constructed from averaged ERP traces).
 In addition, similar discrimination analyses were performed for data from individual participants.
-The significance of the overall classification accuracy for this analysis was assessed using one-sample two-tailed t tests against chance across participants separately for within- and across-expression discrimination.
+The significance of the overall classification accuracy for this analysis was assessed using one-sample two-tailed t-tests against chance across participants separately for within- and across-expression discrimination.